 I returned at the appointed hour for the promised visit to the grotto, but Christian was not yet finished with his day’s work and the hours dragged on until it was twilight and soon to be very dark.
 I was quite concerned about navigating the mountain paths at night, not to mention the unknown twists and turns of a large cave.
 Finally he appeared with two miner’s headlamps and said, ‘Okay, let’s go’.
 What did I get myself into this time?
 Yes, I had wanted to visit the Cathar initiation cave, but this was turning out to be my own initiation.

-I tried to walk without the headlamp bouncing too wildly, trying to focus the limited light on the narrow and steep path.
-As we ascended the mountain, keeping the light focused on the path became a metaphor for my life.
-I had always walked a razors edge, choosing adventure over comfort as a modern troubadour.
-But more than once the quest took me dangerously close to the limits of human endurance.
+With only the limited light of the headlamp to see the dark path ahead, we ascended the mountain.
+Keeping the light focused on the path had became a metaphor for my life.
+I had always walked a razors edge, choosing adventure over comfort as a modern troubadour, but more than once the quest took me dangerously close to the limits of human endurance.
 Once inside the enormous cavern, we turned off our head lamps and were immersed in total darkness.
 I began seeing strange lights moving and had a strong feeling that we were not alone.

 Christian played an old Cathar melody on his panpipes which was haunting and with the expanded acoustics of the large grotto, the song seemed to open a door between dimensions of time.
-Then I played and sang the Aramaic Lord’s Prayer and again sensed the spirit of the place and the people who had made this a place a refuge grow more present and palpable.
+Then I played and sang the Aramaic Lord’s Prayer with the small troubadour harp I had carried up.
+Again I sensed the palpable presence of the spirit of the place and the people who had made this a place a refuge.
 Aramaic was called the language of the angels and was spoken by Jesus and his followers, and most likely by Cathars when saying this ancient prayer.
-A phrase kept singing within me during that experience in the dark cave, “Heart of the dove, the way of love.”?
-Perhaps like Saint John says in his gospel, Lux lucet in tenebris, ‘the light shines in the darkness’.
+A phrase kept singing within me during that first experience in that initiation cave, “Heart of the dove, the way of love.”
+Perhaps as Saint John says in his gospel, Lux lucet in tenebris, ‘the light shines in the darkness’.

 Montreal de Sos—Grail Castle